 Postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh) is the most common complication of shingles.
-The condition affects nerve fibers and skin, causing burning pain that lasts long after the rash and blisters of shingles disappear.
+It causes a burning pain in nerves and skin.
+The pain lasts long after the rash and blisters of shingles go away.

-The chickenpox (herpes zoster) virus causes shingles.
-The risk of postherpetic neuralgia increases with age, primarily affecting people older than 60.
+The risk of postherpetic neuralgia rises with age.
+It mainly affects people older than 60.
 There's no cure, but treatments can ease symptoms.
-For most people, postherpetic neuralgia improves over time.
+For most people, postherpetic neuralgia gets better over time.

-The signs and symptoms of postherpetic neuralgia are generally limited to the area of your skin where the shingles outbreak first occurred — most commonly in a band around your trunk, usually on one side of your body.
+In general, the symptoms of postherpetic neuralgia are limited to the area of skin where the shingles outbreak first happened.
+That's commonly in a band around the trunk of the body, most often on one side.

 - Pain that lasts three months or longer after the shingles rash has healed.
-The associated pain has been described as burning, sharp and jabbing, or deep and aching.
+The pain may feel burning, sharp and jabbing.
+Or it may feel deep and aching.

-- Sensitivity to light touch.
-People with the condition often can't bear even the touch of clothing on the affected skin (allodynia).
+- Not being able to stand light touch.
+People with postherpetic neuralgia often can't bear even the touch of clothing on the affected skin.

-- Itching and numbness.
-Less commonly, postherpetic neuralgia can produce an itchy feeling or numbness.
+- Itching or loss of feeling.
+Less often, postherpetic neuralgia can cause an itchy feeling or numbness.

 When to see a doctor

-See a doctor at the first sign of shingles.
+See a health care provider at the first sign of shingles.
 Often the pain starts before you notice a rash.
-Your risk of developing postherpetic neuralgia is lessened if you begin taking antiviral medications within 72 hours of developing the shingles rash.
+The risk of postherpetic neuralgia becomes lower if you start taking virus-fighting medicines called antivirals within 72 hours of getting the shingles rash.

-Postherpetic neuralgia occurs if your nerve fibers are damaged during an outbreak of shingles.
-Damaged fibers can't send messages from your skin to your brain as they normally do.
-Instead, the messages become confused and exaggerated, causing chronic, often excruciating pain that can last months — or even years.
+Postherpetic neuralgia happens if nerve fibers get damaged during an outbreak of shingles.
+Damaged fibers can't send messages from the skin to the brain as they usually do.
+Instead, the messages become confused and heightened.
+This causes pain that can last months or even years.

 - Other illness.
-You have a chronic disease, such as diabetes.
+You have a long-term disease, such as diabetes.

-- Shingles location.
+- Where shingles appeared.
 You had shingles on your face or torso.

-The Centers for Disease Control and Prevention (CDC) recommends that adults 50 and older get a Shingrix vaccine to prevent shingles, even if they've had shingles or the older vaccine Zostavax.
-Shingrix is given in two doses, two to six months apart.
+In the United States, the Centers for Disease Control and Prevention (CDC) suggests that adults 50 and older get a shingles vaccine called Shingrix.
+The agency also suggests Shingrix for adults 19 and older who have weaker immune systems because of diseases or treatments.
+Shingrix is suggested even if you've already had shingles or the older vaccine, Zostavax.
+Shingrix is given in two doses, 2 to 6 months apart.

-Your doctor will examine your skin, possibly touching it in places to determine the borders of the affected area.
+Your health care provider will check your skin.
+They might touch the skin in different places to find the borders of the affected area.

 No single treatment relieves postherpetic neuralgia for everyone.
-It often takes a combination of treatments to reduce the pain.
+It often takes a mix of treatments to ease the pain.

 Lidocaine skin patches